-Since 1922 slump test has been widely used for check out the concrete workability at the site.
+Since 1922 slump test has been widely used to check out the concrete workability at the site.
 This test is also known as the slump cone test.
 Slump test measures the consistency or workability of concrete.
 It is used to check the workability of freshly made concrete for the easy placement of concrete.
 This test indicates the water-cement ratio and the properties of materials and also admixture etc. The test is carried out in accordance with BS EN 12350-2.

-Slump test can be done on site to check the concrete mix has expected fluid properties.
+Slump test can be done on-site to check the concrete mix has expected fluid properties.
 This test can be used to measures consistency between the individual batches.